LGD-Fr/hand_control/README.md

-Une version française de ce fichier est disponible (README-fr.md)
+La documentation originale est en français : LISEZMOI.md.
+La documentation ci-dessous n’est qu’une traduction.

-A french version of this file is available (README-fr.md)
+The original manual is the french "LISEZMOI.md", you read below a translation of this file.

 # Installation #